Wesmania/vish/README.md

 ### Other

-Sequence `<leader><leader>h` calls history --merge.
+- Sequence `<leader><leader>h` calls history --merge.
 Convenient when working with fish in multiple tabs.
+- Sequence `<leader><leader>r` saves current commandline contents to register 0 if commandline is not empty, otherwise it restores commandline contents from register 0.
+Very handy for saving a partially typed command if you need to run something else first.

 ## Security